mrisher/smtp-sts/reporting.md

     report, opening a vulnerability in the receiving domain.
 Implementers are advised to take precautions against evaluating the contents of the report.

+  * _Report snooping_: An attacker could create a bogus TLSRPT record to receive statistics about a domain the attacker does not own.
+Since an attacker able to poison DNS is already able to receive counts of SMTP connections (and, in fact, actual SMTP message payloads) today, this does not present a significant new vulnerability.

 # Appendix 1: XML Schema for Failure Reports